-DOL/IRS Issue Rule to Extend COBRA Election Deadlines and New Model COBRA Forms (May 18, 2020)
+DOL/IRS Issue Rule To Extend COBRA Election Deadlines And New Model COBRA Forms

 As the result of the National Emergency from the COVID-19 outbreak, the Department of Labor (DOL) and the IRS determined that participants and beneficiaries covered by group health plans, disability or other employee welfare benefit plans might encounter problems in exercising portability and continuation rights, and in filing and perfecting benefits claims.
 As a result, the agencies have issued several documents to alleviate some of these difficulties.

 On May 4, 2020, the DOL and IRS issued a Joint Rule to extend certain time frames under ERISA and the Internal Revenue Code (IRC) for group health plans, disability and other welfare and pension plans.
 Pursuant to the Rule, those plans subject to ERISA or the IRC must disregard the period from March 1, 2020 until 60 days after the announced end of the National Emergency as the result of the COVID-19 outbreak, referred to in the Rule as the “Outbreak Period.”
 (As used in the Joint Rule, “National Emergency” refers to the Presidential Proclamation issued on March 13 declaring that a national emergency existed nationwide as of March 1, 2020 due to the COVID-19 outbreak.)

 The Joint Rule provides that this relief applies in determining such deadlines as: